sahidul-shaikh/customer-acquisition-analytics/README.md

   - Find the optimal probability cut-off and report the relevant evaluation metrics

 3. Create a data frame with the variables prospect ID, actual response, predicted response, predicted probability of response, duration of the call in seconds and cost of the call
-  - While creating the data frame, list the cost of call for each prospect in a new column

 4. Find the number of top X% prospects we should target to meet the business objective
   - Report the average call duration for targeting the top X% prospects.